Tahmeed-Asaad/Equation-Solver/README.md

  </div>

  ## Setup
   'EQUATION SOLVER.apk' should be downloaded to run the app on any android device.
-Android Studio should be used to build the whole project
+Android Studio should be used to build the whole project.